-Early morning transfer by private bus from Georgetown through the Bauxite Mining township of Linden and into the rainforest.
+It's an early departure from Georgetown today, as we drive through the Bauxite Mining township of Linden and into the rainforest.
 The laterite road is easy traveling to Mabura Hill and then it becomes an adventurous drive on rainforest trails to the Essequibo River, which we will cross on pontoon.
 The trail continues through the million acres of the Iwokrama Rainforest and we will watch for the myriad of bird species that frequent the forest edge, including Crimson and Purple-necked Fruit-crow, and Gray-winged Trumpeter.
 This road is the only north-south access in Guyana and links the country to Brazil.
 If we take our time, the road also offers excellent opportunities to spot a host of birds, flowers, and perhaps even sloths residing high up in the trees.
 We'll explore both from the vehicle and on foot.
 The trip continues to the Iwokrama Canopy Walkway.
 The Canopy Walkway is a series of suspension bridges and observation decks of up to 30 meters (98 ft) in height and 154 meters (505 ft) in length.
 The state-of-the-art construction allows trees to grow normally by using adjustable cables and braces throughout the support structure.
 The four observation decks enable visitors to view the mid and upper-level forest canopy and allow wildlife to remain relatively free from human intrusion.
 We will be looking for a procession of striking, canopy-dwelling birds such as Screaming Piha, Caica Parrot, White-throated Trogon, Golden-winged Parakeet, Guianan Toucanet and many more.
 If we are lucky we may even see the stunning and highly sought-after Pompadour Cotinga.
 Families of spider and howler monkeys are sometimes seen here, feeding on the fruits of nearby trees.
 Every day brings a new surprise to guests on the Canopy.
 We will also take time to explore Amerindian petroglyphs and pottery shards along the access trail.
 The mountain behind the canopy walkway was one of several lookout points in what seems to be an interconnected network of trails and observation points all of which feature carvings to guide travellers.

 Today we will spend the day wildlife spotting from walkways and trails in area.
 Another area where we will want to spend some time is the clearing around the lodge, as this is one of the best places to see another of Guyana's 'must see' birds, the Crimson Fruitcrow.
 This species is seen here on a reasonably regular basis, as it often comes to feed in some of the nearby trees.
 We can spend the day birdwatching from the mid and upper canopy on the walkway as flocks travel past and also look for Paradise Jacamar, White-necked Puffbird, the clearing is also a reliable site for Black Curassow, as there is a family party which has become habituated to people and regularly passes through the clearing.
 With reasonable luck, we should be able to add this bird to the impressive list of species we hope to see around the lodge and walkway.

-This morning we will enjoy walks on the walkway or jungle trails before continuing to a rainforest trail where Guianian Cock-of-the-Rocks are known to display and nest.
+This morning we will enjoy walks on the walkway or jungle trails before continuing to a rainforest trail where the Guianian Cock-of-the-Rock is known to display and nest.
 The trail is through interesting forest and the guides will demonstrate the use of the plants.
 There is also the possibility to do an optional tour to a nearby Harpy Eagle nest assuming this is active.
 The nest itself is located in a huge emergent tree only a couple of miles from the village and if we are extremely fortunate, we may see one of the adult birds bringing a sloth or monkey to the nest to feed their chick.
 The trek into the nest site is about an hour each way on a reasonable trail.
 We continue to the Amerindian village of Surama.
 The village is set in five square miles of savannah and surrounded by the densely forested Pakaraima Mountains.
 Surama's inhabitants are mainly from the Macushi tribe and still observe many of the traditional practices of their forebears.
-Our accommodation will be in 'benabs' (thatched sleeping shelters) and our meals will feature excellent local produce.
+Our accommodation will be in 'benabs' (thatched sleeping rooms) and our meals will feature excellent local produce.
 There is great birding leading to the village and the surrounding savannah and you may see White Throated Toucans, Pearl Kites, Great Potoo and White-tailed and Savannah Hawks.
 Another of the special birds which can be found around Surama is the Rufous-winged Ground-cuckoo.
-Whilst Neomorphus ground-cuckoos are undoubtedly amongst the toughest family of birds to locate anywhere in the Neotropics, Surama offers one of the best-known chances for seeing Rufous-winged Ground-cuckoo and to maximise the odds of us finding one, we will use expert local guides to assist us.
+Whilst this species is undoubtedly amongst the toughest family of birds to locate anywhere in the Neotropics, Surama offers one of the best-known chances for seeing Rufous-winged Ground-cuckoo and to maximise the odds of us finding one, we will use expert local guides to assist us.
 We will, however, still count ourselves as extremely fortunate if we succeed in getting a good look at this extremely elusive species.
 Tonight we will enjoy an educational walk to observe wildlife and experience the mystique of the forest after dark.

 After breakfast, we transfer to Annai or Lethem for a flight back to Georgetown.
 The afternoon is free to explore the city, and a great way to do this is to travel into town by the local mini-bus from our hotel, only a 15 minute drive.
 It's a cheap and easy way to see a bit more of everyday life in Guyana's capital.
 Georgetown is a nice little city to wander around, highlights being the markets (in particular the Stabroek Market) and the beautiful and impressive wooden cathedral, one of the tallest wooden churches in the world at a height of 43.5 metres.